boris-volkov/games/exe/game/readme.txt

-here is a 2d physics engine that I wrote. the little robot can jet around, jump multiple times, and throw a ball. he is controlled by the arrow keys or wasd.
+Here is a 2d game engine written in javascript using the HTML canvas interface.
+The little robot can jet around, jump multiple times, and throw a ball.
-I don't have ipad controls for his motion yet, but you can throw the ball by tapping the screen, or clicking the mouse or stylus.

-my goal was to get the jumping and movements to feel really satisfying.
-I also put a lot of time into the trail looking nice.

-here are the full keyboard controls: reccomended to use keyboard and mouse!

-controls:
+Keyboard/Mouse controls:
 	wasd/arrows: move
 	mouse: throw ball
 	[ : shorter trail
 	] : longer trail
 	- : thinner trail
 	= : wider trail
 	. : display physics
 	h : toggle platforms/floor
 	g : toggle sprite visibility

-It was a difficult challenge to get everything feeling smooth.
-There is still room to grow here in terms of a feeling of solidity.

-Mario survived, while so many of his contemporaries were forgotten, primarilly because the JUMP felt so clean.
-A program should always strive to feel satisfying to use.
+As it is, this is not really a "game" yet, since there is not really any goal.
+Instead, it offers an engine that can be used as a foundation for a game.
+It is here to show you how you can start setting up keyboard controls, jumping, gravity, friction, collisions, item interactions, and animations - all the elements that are needed to start making a platformer game.
+There is quite a lot of code here, so be patient if you would like to understand this one.
+A lot of work goes into making the physics in a game feel right: is the movement smooth? do the collisions feel solid? is the jump satisfying?
+In a game it should feel fun just to move around, even if there is nothing to do.

+advanced practice:
+take any parts that you like from this code and combine them to make your own 2D game.